 Periodic employee assessment is necessary to measure the effects of their work, development, and career path in the organization.
-Discover how to conduct an employee assessment using the 360-degree method and download a free form template from Calamari!
+Discover how to conduct an employee assessment using the 360-degree feedback method and download a free review template from Calamari!

-Measuring an employee's progress and planning their future isn't easy, but it's necessary for employee development and the proper functioning of the organization.
-In addition, it allows for detecting problems early and discovering people's potential.
+Measuring an employee's progress and planning their future isn't easy, but it's necessary for performance management, employee development, and the proper functioning of the organization.
+In addition, it allows for detecting problems early and discovering people's potential through constructive and multifaceted feedback.

-There are many ways to evaluate employees depending on the employer's needs.
+There are many ways to evaluate employees, depending on the employer's needs.
 The 360-degree method is multifaceted and one of the basic HR tools.
-Discover what it consists of, how to conduct it, and
+It gathers input not only from managers but also from direct reports, peers, and sometimes even clients – making it a core part of the 360 review process.

-Find out what it is, what it consists of, and its advantages and disadvantages.
+Find out what it is, what it consists of, and its advantages and disadvantages – and make the most of a professional 360 feedback template to streamline your 360-degree review process.

 OC3E